Sam Graves MO-06

 2008

-Graves faced a tougher reelection race in 2008 against the Democratic nominee, former Kansas City Mayor Kay Barnes.
-He gained national attention early in the race for running an ad accusing Barnes of promoting "San Francisco values."
-It was initially considered one of the most competitive races in the country,[citation needed] but Graves was reelected handily, with 59% of the vote to Barnes's 37%.
+In 2008, Graves' Democratic challenger was former Kansas City Mayor Kay Barnes.
+She was the first reasonably well-financed Democrat to run in the district since Graves' initial run.
+Graves gained national attention early in the race for running an ad accusing Barnes of promoting "San Francisco values."
+Despite Barnes' roots in the district (she grew up in St. Joseph and lived in the district's share of Kansas City), Graves was reelected handily, with 59% of the vote to Barnes's 37%.

 2010